 Training for Parole Board Members

-Building on our 30-year history of delivering targeted, substantive assistance and resources to paroling authorities, CEPP is partnering with the National Institute of Corrections (NIC) to provide a series of training events for parole board members.
-Training sessions will focus on topics such as release decision-making frameworks, the role of assessment tools in parole, effective responses to violations of supervision, interviewing techniques, and release planning.
+In its over 40-year history, CEPP has delivered targeted, substantive assistance and resources to paroling authorities across the country.
+CEPP’s training for parole board members focuses on topics such as release decision-making frameworks, the role of assessment tools in parole, effective responses to violations of supervision, interviewing techniques, and release planning.

-The role of paroling authorities in the justice system is a critical one.
-In an era in which prisons are overcrowded, rehabilitative programming can be limited or altogether absent, parole caseloads are high, and people face increasingly complex challenges to reintegration and rehabilitation, the decision-making responsibilities of paroling authorities are more complicated than ever.
-However, specialized training for parole boards—whose membership experiences frequent turnover—is limited.
+The role of paroling authorities in the criminal justice system is a critical one.
+In an era in which prisons may be overcrowded, rehabilitative programming is often unavailable, parole caseloads can be high, and people face increasingly complex challenges to reintegration and rehabilitation, the decision-making responsibilities of paroling authorities are more complicated than ever.
+However, specialized training or assistance for parole boards—whose memberships experience frequent turnover—is limited.

-- Information about the history of parole and how it has changed over time, including a shift in focus to encourage the success of people being considered for and released on parole
+- The history of parole and how it has changed over time, including a shift in focus to encourage the success of people being considered for and released on parole

 - Current research on subjects such as parole decision making, condition setting, violation decision-making guidelines, assessment, and effective interviewing styles

-- An emphasis on the value of cross-agency collaboration (e.g., with community and institutional programs and Departments of Corrections)
+- The value of cross-agency collaboration (e.g., with community and institutional programs and departments of corrections)

-- A focus on performance measurement and its importance in understanding the impact and outcomes of decision making
+- Performance measurement and its importance in understanding the impact and outcomes of decision making

-- Case scoring and simulated decision making to allow participants to apply the information they have learned and the tools they have explored during the training to sample cases
+Trainings have actively engaged participants through experiential learning exercises, case scoring, and simulated decision making, that allow participants to apply the information they have learned and the tools they have explored during the training to sample cases.

-Parole board members face an enormously complex set of responsibilities, including decision-making about the timing and conditions of a person’s release from prison, the setting of parole conditions, and whether to return a person to prison for violating those conditions.
-Given the critical nature of these responsibilities, parole board members should understand and strengthen their awareness of the knowledge, skills, and abilities required for this specialized area of the justice system.
+Parole board members face an enormously complex set of responsibilities, including decision making about the timing of a person’s release from prison, the setting of parole conditions, and whether to return a person to prison for violating those conditions.
+Given the critical nature of these responsibilities, parole board members should strengthen their awareness of the knowledge, skills, and abilities required for this specialized area of the criminal justice system.
 However, in practice, they are often asked to engage in this work and make critical decisions about people’s lives and liberty without the benefit of adequate training and support.